-- Privacy – Personal information is collected, used, retained, disclosed, and disposed to meet the entity’s objectives.
+Privacy – Personal information is collected, used, retained, disclosed, and disposed of to meet the entity’s objectives.

-It’s very likely that you have security included somewhere in your agreement documents with language discussing the protection of data, unauthorized access, etc. So, that means for pretty much every SOC 2, security is an included category.
-It’s also likely that you have some language in your agreements about the confidentiality of customer data.
+It is very likely that you have security included somewhere in your agreement documents with language discussing the protection of data, unauthorized access, etc. That means for almost every SOC 2 security is an included category.
+It is also likely you have language in your agreements about the confidentiality of customer data.
 Confidentiality in that regard is closely tied to security, but when it comes to the trust services criteria, it has some slight differences.
 Read more about that in our article discussing the differences between security and confidentiality.
 For the availability category, think about if you are committing to uptime percentages, available hours, etc. In our experience, the Security, Availability, and Confidentiality categories are the most common for SOC 2.

 With the processing integrity category, think about it if you are processing data on behalf of your customers.
 Are you committing to the accuracy, timeliness, completeness of those outputs?
 I always like to use the example of a payroll processor.
 They take the raw payroll data of their customers, then they are required to (and commit) to produce timely and accurate payroll reports in order for their customers to make payroll.

 Once you know your categories, the criteria are easy because they are already set by the AICPA.
 For each category, there are prescribed criteria that your organization has to meet.
-In the end, you have your controls in place that satisfy those criteria, which in turn satisfy the in scope categories, which ultimately determines if your system is meeting its commitments and system requirements.
-For more details on each of the criteria, see our blogs here.
+In the end, you have your controls in place that satisfy those criteria, which in turn satisfy the in-scope categories, which ultimately determines if your system is meeting its commitments and system requirements.
+For more details on each of the criteria, see our post here.

-So, if you think about it, it really all comes down to your commitments to customers and what your system requirements are to meet those commitments.
+So, if you think about it, it really all comes down to the commitments you make to your customers and what your system requirements are to meet those commitments.
 Determining those correctly flows down to everything in your SOC 2.
 It also determines what type of report opinion you’ll get by if you meet those commitments and system requirements or not.

 At ByteChek, we understand SOC 2 inside and out.
 We know how to look for the commitments that will drive your report and the controls needed to satisfy them.
 Let us help you better understand SOC 2 and show you how compliance can suck less.